g0tmk/dotfiles-linux/README.md

     - see [this stackoverflow answer](https://stackoverflow.com/a/37285624)
   - xmobar's configuration could be edited with sed before starting
     - would be nice to use somehting more obvious/explicit
+- enable DRI3 to improve graphics performance.
+I tried guides online which suggest to create a 20-intel.conf and add a line to enable, but it seems to already be enabled, just not in use.
+    - `cat /var/log/Xorg.0.log | egrep -i "DRI[2-3]"` shows both DRI2 and DRI3 is
+      loaded, but only DRI2 is enabled.
+    - Outout of `LIBGL_DEBUG=verbose glxinfo | grep libgl` shows only DRI2 in use

 #### BUGS